abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Or in other words, representing the elements of a group as permutations actually yields a representation of the monoid itself (sometimes called it's standard representation.)

-Cayley's theorem may not seem very impressibe, but that only shows how influental it has been as a result.
+Cayley's theorem may not seem very impressive, but that only shows how influential it has been as a result.

 {% if site.distribution == 'print' %}

 Interlude: Symmetric groups
 ---

 The most important thing that you have to know about the symmetric groups is that they are *not the same thing as symmetry groups*.
 Once we have that out of the way, we can understand what they actually are: given a natural number $n$, the symmetric group of $n$, denoted $\mathrm{S}_n$ (symmetric group of degree $n$) is the group of all possible permutations of a set with $n$ elements.
-The number of the elements of such groups is equal to are $1\times2\times3...\times n$ or $n!$ (n-factorial.)
+The number of the elements of such groups is equal to are $1\times 2\times 3...\times n$ or $n!$ (n-factorial.)

 So, for example the group $\mathrm{S}_1$ of permutations of the one-element set has just 1 element (because a 1-element set has no other functions to itself other than the identity function.

 ![The S1 symmetric group](s1.svg)

-The group $\mathrm{S}_2$, has $1\times2=2$ elements (by the way, the colors are there to give you some intuition as to why the number of permutations of a $n$-element set is $n!$.)
+The group $\mathrm{S}_2$, has $1 \times 2 = 2$ elements (by the way, the colors are there to give you some intuition as to why the number of permutations of a $n$-element set is $n!$.)

 ![The S2 symmetric group](s2.svg)

-And with $\mathrm{S}_3$ we are already feeling the power of exponential (and even faster than exponential!) growth of the factorial function - it has $1\times2\times3=6$ elements.
+And with $\mathrm{S}_3$ we are already feeling the power of exponential (and even faster than exponential!) growth of the factorial function - it has $1\times 2\times 3=6$ elements.

 ![The S3 symmetric group](s3.svg)